-Trustees and key management personnel remuneration and expenses
+Trustees and key management personnel remuneration and expenses (Group)

-Two (2017: No) Trustees were reimbursed for travel expenses in the year £213 (2017: £nil) to attend meetings at A G Palmer House.
+One (2018: Two) Trustee was reimbursed for travel expenses in the year £147 (2018: £213) to attend meetings at A G Palmer House.
 The payments were for car mileage travel expenses at the same rate as paid to employees of the charity.